Wesley Dening

-Dening has won multiple awards for series he has produced including Realscreen's Format of the Year Award in 2020 for Holey Moley the Critic's Choice Award for Best Relationship Series for Dating Around, and multiple Telly Awards for Pick, Flip & Drive.
+Dening has won multiple awards for series he has produced including Realscreen's Format of the Year Award in 2020 for Holey Moley, the Critic's Choice Award for Best Relationship Series for Dating Around, and multiple Telly Awards for Pick, Flip & Drive.
 Holey Moley, Pick, Flip & Drive and Dating Around were also nominated for Content Innovation Awards in Cannes, with Holey Moley also nominated for a Rose D'Or Award for Entertainment Program of the Year.

-In the US Dening also received acclaim for his on camera work as the host of Code: 9, a hidden camera prank series for Disney Channel.
-He was also on-camera as a commentator for US Cable network truTV's series truTV Presents: World's Dumbest.
+In the US, Dening also received acclaim for his on camera work as the host of Code: 9, a hidden camera prank series for Disney Channel.
+He was also on camera as a commentator for US cable network truTV's series World's Dumbest....

 Early life

 He was College Captain at St. Joseph's Nudgee College.
-During his teen years, Dening was a national-level swimmer, he also worked as an actor and model, even winning Young Model of the Year.
-Dening was founder of 'Seriously Pink' a fashion franchise in central Brisbane.
+During his teen years, Dening was a national-level swimmer and also worked as an actor and model, even winning Young Model of the Year.
+Dening was founder of 'Seriously Pink', a fashion franchise in central Brisbane.

 Television

-Dening was a contestant on the Australian Big Brother Series 4.
+Dening was a contestant on Series 4 of the Australian version of Big Brother.
 He entered the house on Day 1 and was evicted on Day 69, finishing 8th.
 Dening returned to star in Big Brother 5 as part of an All Star Team that went into the house to compete against current contestants for that season.
 After appearing on Big Brother, Dening appeared in radio advertisements for local Brisbane stations 4 BC, B105 and Triple M. In 2005, Dening became an ambassador for Tourism Queensland, for which he helped to raise awareness of the state.

-In addition to his work on camera, Dening also traveled Australian as a speaker for the National Young Leaders Day, a bi-annual event held in all 5-major capital cities in Australia.
+In addition to his work on camera, Dening also traveled Australia as a speaker for the National Young Leaders Day, a bi-annual event held in all five major capital cities in Australia.
 Dening was also an ambassador for Tourism Queensland and an Australian Day Ambassador.

 Network TEN

 Dening began as a host on Network Ten's Totally Wild in 2004.
-In 2006 he was the recipient of the Australian Antarctic Arts Fellowship.
-In 2007, Dening was a presenter, writer and producer for Totally Wild, as well as the Sports presenter for Ten News Brisbane over the Christmas Holidays.
+In 2006, he was the recipient of the Australian Antarctic Arts Fellowship.
+In 2007, Dening was a presenter, writer and producer for Totally Wild, as well as the Sports presenter for 10 News First Queensland over the Christmas Holidays.
 Dening also hosted the national program on Network Ten called Kick2Kick, and hosted two Network Ten documentaries, Spirit of the Outback and Ghosts of the Gulf, and appeared on Rove Live, 9am with David & Kim, and was a guest co-host for Toasted TV and Scope.
 In 2008 on Channel Ten, Dening served as one of the hosts for the 2008 New Year's Eve telecast.

 United States

-Dening oversee's development and production for Eureka Productions based in Los Angeles, with series including Holey Moley (ABC), Crikey It's The Irwin's (Animal Planet), Dating Around (Netflix) and Pick, Flip & Drive.
+Dening oversees development and production for series produced by Eureka Productions, based in Los Angeles, with series including Holey Moley (ABC), Crikey!
+It's The Irwin's (Animal Planet), Dating Around (Netflix) and Pick, Flip & Drive.